AlibabaCloudDocs/bi/intl.en-US/User Guide/Create dashboards/Create charts/Radar charts.md

 # Radar charts {#concept_xkk_b42_vdb .concept}

-This topic describes how to create a radar chart.
-Make sure that you have read [Dashboard overview](reseller.en-US/User Guide/Create dashboards/Dashboard overview.md#) and [Basic dashboard operations](reseller.en-US/User Guide/Create dashboards/Dashboard basic operations/Basic dashboard operations.md#).
-For creating a dataset, see [Create a dataset](reseller.en-US/User Guide/Data modeling/Dataset management/Create a dataset.md#).
+This topic describes the overview, examples, and deletion of a radar chart.

+Make sure that you have read [Dashboard overview](reseller.en-US/User Guide/Create dashboards/Dashboard overview.md#) and [Dashboard basic operations](reseller.en-US/User Guide/Create dashboards/Dashboard basic operations/Basic dashboard operations.md#) before reading this topic.
+For more information about how to create a dataset, see [Create a dataset](reseller.en-US/User Guide/Data modeling/Dataset management/Create a dataset.md#).

 ## Overview {#section_gfn_hpm_xgb .section}